How to Select Your Ketubah Text

 B'RIT AHUVIM: LOVERS' COVENANT

 The B'rit Ahuvim is a ritual document sometimes added to the kiddushin ceremony for couples looking for a more egalitarian betrothal.
 It was written by prominent Jewish feminist theologian Rachel Adler and is offered here with her permission.
-You can read about the philosophy behind the document in a wonderful article written by Rabbi Rona Shapiro on Ritualwell.

 Because this text is longer that most of the traditional ketubah texts, the design of certain ketubahs may need to be tweaked in order to accommodate it.
 As with all our designs, you will see a full proof of the text and artwork before it is finalized.

-B'rit Ahuvim: Lovers' Covenant Text (Hebrew and English)
+B'rit Ahuvim - Lovers' Covenant Text

 LGBTQ+ Ketubah Texts